asiful-i-pranto/client-m-ahmed-engineering-elementor/README.md

 ## 📃 License

-This project is for our client M Ahmed Engineering Business purposes.
-All Right reserved by M Ahmed Engineering.
+This project is Designed and Developed for our client M Ahmed Engineering Business purposes.
+All Rights reserved by M Ahmed Engineering.
 Please do not use the exact design commercially without permission.